 What happens during a colonoscopy?

 You lie on your side on a couch.
-The operator will gently push the end of the colonoscope into your anus and up into the colon.
+The operator will gently push the end of the colonoscope into your back passage (anus) and up into the colon.
 The operator can look down the colonoscope and inspect the lining of the colon.
 Also, modern colonoscopes transmit pictures through a camera attachment on to a TV monitor for the operator to look at.

-The operator may take biopsies (small samples) of some parts of the inside lining of the colon - depending on why the test is done.
+The operator may take small samples (biopsies) of some parts of the inside lining of the colon - depending on why the test is done.
 This is painless.
-The biopsy samples are sent to the laboratory for testing, and to be looked at under the microscope.
+The biopsy samples are sent to the laboratory for testing and to be looked at under the microscope.
 Also, it is possible to remove polyps, which may be found, with an instrument attached to a colonoscope.
 (Polyps are small lumps of tissue which hang from the inside lining of the colon.)
 At the end of the procedure the colonoscope is gently pulled out.

 What preparation do I need to do?

-You should get instructions from the hospital department before your test.
+You should receive instructions from the hospital department before your test.
 The sort of instructions given include:

 - You will need somebody to accompany you home, as you will be drowsy with the sedative.

 What can I expect after a colonoscopy?

 Most people are ready to go home after resting for half an hour or so.
 You may need to stay a bit longer for observation if you have had any small lumps of tissue (polyps) removed.

 If you have had a sedative - you may take a bit longer to be ready to go home.
 The sedative will normally make you feel quite pleasant and relaxed.
 However, you should not drive, operate machinery, drink alcohol, take important decisions or sign documents for 24 hours after having the sedative.
 You will need somebody to accompany you home and to stay with you for 24 hours until the effects have fully worn off.
 Most people are able to resume normal activities after 24 hours.